fletchjp/MERG-Arduino-Software/README.md

  I have just made a discovery.
 I went to commit this and found that I was on the RS485 branch, which probably needs to become a separate repository.
  I had made the changes on that branch and was able to change branches and take the changes with me.
 I did not know that was possible.

+## Queries

+I would like to move the whole RS485 branch to be a separate repository.
+At the moment I do not know how to do that.

 ### Syntax

 I will document my learning of the Markdown syntax here.
 At the moment all I have done is to add some headings and can see how they work.